 \section{Abstract}

 A uniformly discrete Euclidean graph is a graph embedded in a Euclidean space so that there is a minimum distance between distinct vertices.
-If such a graph embedded in an $n$-dimensional space is preserved under $n$ linearly independent translations, it is ``$n$-periodic'' in the sense that the quotient group of its symmetry group divided by the translational subgroup of its symmetry group is finite.
-We present a refinement of a theorem of Bieberbach: given a $n$-periodic uniformly discrete Euclidean graph embedded in a $n$-dimensional Euclidean space of symmetry group $\bbbS$, there is another $n$-periodic uniformly discrete Euclidean graph embedded in the same space whose vertices are integer points (possibly modulo an affine transformation) and whose symmetry group has a (not necessarily proper) subgroup isomorphic to $\bbbS$.
-We conclude with a discussion of an application to the computer generation of ``crystal nets''.
+If such a graph embedded in a $d$-dimensional space is preserved under $n$ linearly independent translations, it is ``$d$-periodic'' in the sense that the quotient group of its symmetry group divided by the translational subgroup of its symmetry group is finite.
+We present a refinement of a theorem of Bieberbach: given a $d$-periodic uniformly discrete Euclidean graph embedded in a $d$-dimensional Euclidean space of symmetry group $\bbbS$, there is another $d$-periodic uniformly discrete Euclidean graph embedded in the same space whose vertices are integer points (possibly modulo an affine transformation) and whose symmetry group has a (not necessarily proper) subgroup isomorphic to $\bbbS$.

 {\bf Keywords.} Crystal nets, crystallographic groups, Euclidean graphs of integer points, periodic graphs, symmetry groups of geometric graphs.

 {\bf ZBL classification codes.} 05C25, 05C30, 05C62, 05C85, 20E99, 68U05